 Be Careful Of Others Masking Themselves As A Nobleman

 This goes without saying.
-But please be careful of people who masks themselves as noblemen when they are not.
+But please be careful of people who mask themselves as noblemen when they are not.
 I believe all of us have learned this lesson at some point.

 I would say the people with the weaker charts will need be a bit more careful as they are more prone to being influenced and manipulated as their foundation is a bit weaker and it’s easy to waver when someone dangles hope in front of you.